 But only give grammar feedback succinctly: get in, get out, and move on.

 A Charlotte Mason approach to writing:

 Charlotte Mason (that well-known homeschool philosopher, but if you don’t know her, you can learn more about her here) has another approach to writing.
-She suggests to choose a paragraph from your child’s favourite reading and rewrite it in the child’s best handwriting or printing.
+She suggests choosing a paragraph from your child’s favourite reading and rewriting it in the child’s best handwriting or printing.

 Toward the end of the week, after you have dictated that passage repeatedly, dictate the paragraph and have the child write from memory.